 1.27 LD continued the improvement measures to enhance the system of recognition and monitoring of mandatory safety training courses.
-With the completion of the revision of course contents for the Mandatory Basic Safety Training Revalidation Course (Construction Work) in 2012, we were conducting similar revision of the course contents for the Mandatory Basic Safety Training Full Course (Construction Work) by enriching its content with case analysis of serious construction accidents together with interactive teaching of course tutors.
-The revision was rolled out in mid-2014.
+With the completion of the revision of course contents for the Mandatory Basic Safety Training Revalidation Course (Construction Work) by enriching its content with case analysis of serious construction accidents and requiring course tutors to adopt interactive teaching in 2012, similar revision of the course contents for the Mandatory Basic Safety Training Full Course (Construction Work) was rolled out in mid-2014.